 At Disney Springs, there are three parking decks available and one surface parking lot.
 The lime parking garage is central to most of the popular locations.

 For those visiting Disney World on a tight budget, you might consider an off-property resort-like the Springhill Suites at Flamingo Crossings.
 They are one of the few hotels in the area that does not charge for parking.
-More details for that hotel are in our best Marriott Hotels at Disney World article.